goncalo-oliveira/rest-client/README.md

     ...
 ```

-When manually creating the client instance, by accessing the underlying client extensions
+when manually creating the client instance, by accessing the underlying client extensions

 ```csharp
 var httpClient = ...